-The term 'Chapter 11 Bankruptcy' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Chapter 11 Bankruptcy' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Chapter 11 Bankruptcy proves to be a specific type of bankruptcy.
 This kind has to do with the business assets, debts, and affairs being reorganized.
 The business reorganization filing was named for the Section 11 of the United States’ Bankruptcy Code.
 Corporations commonly file it that need some time to rearrange the terms of their debts and their business operations.
 It gives them a fresh start on repaying their debt obligations.
 Naturally the indebted company will have to stick to the terms of the reorganization plan.
 This proves to be the most highly complex type of bankruptcy filing possible.
 Companies have been advised to only entertain it once they have contemplated their other options and analyzed the repercussions of such a filing.

 This Chapter 11 bankruptcy rarely makes the news unless it is a nationally known or famous corporation which is filing.
 Among the major corporations that have filed such a Chapter 11 bankruptcy are United Airlines, General Motors, K-Mart, and Lehman Brothers.
 The first three successfully emerged from it and became as great or stronger than they were before falling into hard times financially.
 In reality, the vast majority of these cases are unknown to the general public.
 As an example, in the year 2010, nearly 14,000 separate corporations filed for Chapter 11.